Below, some of my faves . Each was an entry in a 100 word-or-less competition, with the five prompt words listed under the title.

 But now the sea lay at their backs.
 And he would collect recompense for the disasters they’d caused.
 They’d pay dearly; his son’s blood demanded it.

 He blamed his grandmother for this.
 If not for her, their fanatic leader would never have survived past infancy.

 No matter.
 He knew that, down on the shore, the slaves, anxious, awaited his revenge.
 Would he massacre them?
 Re-enslave them?
 Or even worse?

 Let them stew ‘til morning.
 They could go nowhere.

 Down on the shore, Moshe raised his arms.

-Entered into Janet Reid’s Flash Fiction contest, 5 February 2016.
+An entry in Janet Reid’s Flash Fiction contest.
 Given a Special Mention: “I like the elegance of this writing” *grins*

 * * *

 “Bloody Asians!
 Go home!”